 Pablo Casares is the artist taking up our next mixtape instalment.
-Born and bred in San Sebastian and holding a degree in philosophy and masters in science, technology and communication, Casares had a long trajectory in poetry and illustration before turning to synths and sound.
-Since then, he has tried to learn about the complex world of sound using a media that suits him better to express himself, bringing him closer to creative worlds that he couldn’t reach otherwise.
+Born and bred in San Sebastian and holding a degree in philosophy and a master’s in science, technology and communication, Casares had a long trajectory in poetry and illustration before turning to synths and sound.
+Since then, he has tried to learn about the complex world of sound using a media that suits him better to express himself, bringing him closer to creating worlds that he couldn’t reach otherwise.

-The sound and music orbit in the ambient realms, creating dark musical landscapes and abstract industrial atmospheres, which some have defined in a magic suspension dream, where Casares finds his way.
+The sound and music orbit in the ambient realms, creating dark musical landscapes and abstract industrial atmospheres, which some have defined as a magic suspension dream, where Casares finds his way.
 His most recent album, Naturaleza Fósil (Superspace Records 2020) is an exercise of psychedelic ambient.
-Sounds as telluric forces that seem to raise from the melted metallic earth core.
+Sounds like telluric forces that seem to rise from the melted metallic earth core.

-For this mixtape he says, I have placed songs that I listen to many times, you will not find big artists of ambient as Radigue, Basinski, etc. (that I love so much), I used tracks from people that you can find on youtube and other platforms.
-From Elliot Severence to Hakabune, Marcell…. and also one of my lastest track.
-My intention was not giving you something conceptually closed; I wanted it to flow like a river.
+For this mixtape, he says, I have placed songs that I listen to many times.
+You will not find big artists of ambient as Radigue, Basinski, etc. (whom I love so much).
+I used tracks from people that you can find on youtube and other platforms, from Elliot Severence to Hakabune and Marcell…. and also one of my lastest tracks.
+I intended not to give you something conceptually closed; I wanted it to flow like a river.

 You have just published a new release with SUPERSPACERECORDS; could you tell a bit about this?
 What was the artistic process behind the album composition and what did you technically explore with it?

 Yes, I have just released a new LP with the label from North Lima-Perú, and I am frankly happy with the result.
 The previous work with the label Ape Soul Records (Barcelona, Spain), Arde el Bosque, was like the twin brother of this new release.
 It is as if the same work process has been divided into two projects.
 But they respond to the same feelings.